IBM/cognos-analytics-using-unstructured-data/doc/source/discovery-data.md

 Click the `Save` icon in the top menu to save off the `Data module`.

+## 7. Create a Cognos Analytics dashboard

+In Cognos Analytics, a `Dashboard` provides users a way to communicate insights and analysis of their data.
+A dashboard view contains visualizations such as graphs, charts, plots, table, maps, or any other visual representation of data.

-### 3. Create a Dashboard
+### Create a Dashboard

-From the main dashboard, select the `+` icon in the lower left corner.
+From the Cognos Analytics main dashboard, select the `+` icon in the lower left corner.
 Select `Dashboard`.
 Accept the default template and click `OK`.

 Click `Select a source` to bring up the selction dialog.
-Select the `Data module` you just created, and click `OK`.
+Select the `Data module` you just created in the previous step, and click `OK`.

   ![db-1-select-source](images/db-1-select-source.png)